Rust for the Web

 - thread::spawn is a very handy thing, and safe in Rust.

-- Learning curve is steep.
-Don’t give up, ask community when needed.
+- The learning curve is steep.
+Don’t give up, ask the community when needed.

-Some very simple things take more time to implement in strongly typed language, than in dynamically typed.
-For example: simple database edits and changing of response JSON structure.
-But it’s not a big thing as I worried initially — in most cases benefit of shorter debug period eliminates this difference.
+Some very simple things take more time to implement in a strongly typed language, than in dynamically typed.
+For example, simple database edits and changing a JSON structure before sending the response.
+But it’s not a big thing as I was worried initially — in the most cases benefits of shorter debug period eliminates this difference.

 Learning Rust, you will not only learn new APIs but also you will learn new way of thinking, errors handling, returning errors and data control.